varuliant/QuickScaleDemo.github.io/README.md

     <div class="container">
         <h2>QuickScale Software Demo – F-Layer Critical Frequency from FTI Plots</h2>

-        <p>The Quickscale foF2 tool was developed by Varuliantor Dear from the Space Research Center, BRIN Indonesia in January 2025.</p>
+        <p>The Quickscale F-layer critical frequency tool was developed by Varuliantor Dear from the Space Research Center, BRIN Indonesia in January 2025.</p>

         <div class="instructions">
             <p>To use this tool, the steps are follows:</p>